davy-anii/davy-anii/README.md

 # 👋 Hi, I'm Ankit Karmakar

-🚀 App & IoT Developer
-💻 Passionate about building scalable apps and smart systems
-🌱 Exploring AI, Web3, and modern technologies
+Mobile App Developer specializing in Flutter and React Native, building scalable and user-centric applications.
+Experienced in clean architecture, state management, and performance optimization, with a growing focus on AI and Web3 technologies.

 ## 🌐 Socials: